rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Scan Engine Pool

-Retrieve scan engine pool details by ID
+This action is used to retrieve scan engine pool details by ID

 ##### Input